majianjia/nnom/examples/rnn-denoise/README.md

 ## Inference using NNoM

-This example provided a `SConstruct` so you can run `scons` in this folder to build an Binary executable.
+This example provided a `SConstruct` so you can run `scons` in this folder to build a binary executable.

 This executable can take `.wav` file as input and output the filtered `.wav` file.
 (The **only** format it supports is `16kHz, 1CH, wav`)

 Use the below command in the folder to run
 - Win powershell: `.\rnn-denoise [input_file] [output_file]`
-- Linux: I dont know
+- Linux: I don't know

 i.e. run `.\rnn-denoise _noisy_sample.wav _nn_fixedpoit_filtered_sample.wav`